RL8/music-besties-vuepress-docs/docs/next-state/screens/navigation/README.md

 Shows user-specific information, statistics, sharing options, and preferences.

 ### Your Besties View
-Displays a league table of users with similar music taste, ranked by similarity percentage.
+New in v1.1, displays users with similar music taste for social connections.

 ### Settings View
-Allows configuration of application preferences, privacy options, and account verification.
+Allows configuration of app preferences, notifications, and account settings.

 ### About View
-Displays information about the application, version details, and credits.
+Provides information about the application, version history, and credits.

-### Terms/Privacy View
+### Terms & Privacy View
-Provides legal information about terms of service and privacy policy.
+Displays legal information including terms of service and privacy policy.